CJC-1295 vs Modified GRF (1-29): The DAC vs No-DAC Distinction, Explained

 | Typical cycle | 4–8 weeks | 4–6 weeks loading, 1–2 week taper |

 TB-500: Limited human ophthalmic studies exist using recombinant Tβ4 for dry eye and neurotrophic keratopathy, with reasonable efficacy and safety signals.
-Dermal wound trials using topical Tβ4 formulations have been conducted for pressure ulcers and epidermolysis bullosa (Sosne & Ousler, Annals of the NY Academy of Sciences, 2015).
+Dermal wound trials using topical Tβ4 formulations have run for pressure ulcers and epidermolysis bullosa (Sosne & Ousler, Annals of the NY Academy of Sciences, 2015).
 No published human orthopaedic or performance trials exist for the TB-500 fragment specifically.

 Certain use cases lean toward one peptide over the other based on the preclinical literature — not on human comparison.